Kahuzi-Biéga National Park: Fauna

-The species of fauna listed under the IUCN Red List as threatened include:

-The species of fauna listed under the IUCN Red List as least concern or near threatened include:

 A 2020 survey of the freshwater fish in the park and its three drainage basins identified 147 species, 11 of which were found to be endemic to the Lowa River basin, and 7 of which were previously undescribed.

 Cyprinidae was by far the largest family represented.

-Conservation
+Conservation and management

 The park, under the management of the Institut Congolais pour la Conservation de la Nature, has a basic management and surveillance structure.
 However, the park's 1975 expansion, which included inhabited lowland areas, resulted in forced evacuations with about 13,000 people of the tribal community of Shi, Tembo and Rega affected and refusing to leave.

 Cooperation by the communities living around the park and employment of the Twa people to enforce park protection was pursued by the park authorities.
-In 1999 a plan was developed to protect the people and the resources of the park.
+In 1999, a plan was developed to protect the people and the resources of the park.

+Illegal artisanal mining of Coltan happens in the park, thus damaging the deep forest cover.

 In a survey conducted between 2015 and 2016, the national park rangers reported a low level of satisfaction with the job, highlighting low salaries, lack of support from the authorities, and poor living conditions.

+Human rights abuses

+In 2019, national park rangers allegedly engaged in violence against Batwa who returned to the park in 2018.
+This included the alleged killing of a number of residents, the burning of villages, as well as the use of sexual violence against indigenous residents.

+In 2022, the African Commission on Human and Peoples’ Rights ruled that the Democratic Republic of the Congo violated the human rights of Batwa people according to the African Charter, including by evicting them from ancestral territories without prior consent when the Kahuzi-Biega National Park was created.
+The case was filed in 2015 but the decision was made public in June 2024.